ocurrent/freebsd-infra/README.md

 ---

-Install FreeBSD accept the default values.
+Install FreeBSD accepting the default values.
 Choose either UFS or ZFS filesystem as your preference.
 No need to add a additional user.
 If you include `kernel-dbg` and `lib32` make sure your partition is about 16G, otherwise 8G is sufficient.